bsommerfeld/jshepherd/README.md

 # JShepherd

-JShepherd is an automatic configuration management library for Java.
+JShepherd is an annotation based automatic configuration management library for Java that supports multiple formats (YAML, JSON, TOML, Properties) with automatic format detection based on file extensions.
-With JShepherd, you can easily define, load, save, and manage your application's configuration files in YAML format, using a clean, POJO-centric approach driven by annotations.

 ## Installation